 The remainder are placed in visitor centres, cafes, motels and other outlets throughout the lower North Island – in Wellington, Kapiti Coast, Horowhenua, Lower Hutt, Upper Hutt, Wairarapa and at Palmerston North.

-ID Media produces three bragazines.
-They are Petone, Otaki and Carterton (including Greytown and South Wairarapa).
+ID Media produces three bragazines - Otaki, Petone and Carterton & South Wairarapa.
 Further bragazines are planned in other communities.
 For advertisers, Street Scene bragazines have been shown to be an effective medium to promote their business; for readers, they provide a snapshot of a community that has never been achieved before.